 The merchant account, or internet merchant account, is only one part of the puzzle.
 You now know that without the merchant account, you don't have the authorization to accept credit cards at all.
-Once a business has its merchant account and it wishes to take online payments, they must use what is called a payment gateway.
+Once a business has its merchant account and it wishes to take online payments, it must use what is called a payment gateway.

 What are Payment Gateways?

 Payment Gateways are an online e-commerce service that authorizes payments for e-business and online retailers or service providers.
 It is the equivalent of a physical POS (point of sale) terminal located in most businesses.